Summer Construction on the Charles River Campus

 Farther down Bay State Road, mason workers are scheduled to make repairs to the exteriors of the brownstones at 112–116 Bay State Road.

-Crews are reconfiguring space at the School of Management; renovations there will create 7 new offices, 10 breakout rooms, 2 40-seat flat-floor classrooms, as well as tiered case rooms and classrooms.
+Crews are reconfiguring space at the Questrom School of Business; renovations there will create 7 new offices, 10 breakout rooms, 2 40-seat flat-floor classrooms, as well as tiered case rooms and classrooms.
 The Pardee Library is being renovated to improve services and study spaces.
 The consolidation of the library onto the second and third floors will also create space for new library staff offices, and the third floor library space will get new furniture and finishes.
 The reference area is being redesigned to provide more individual consulting areas for librarians to meet with students.
-New classrooms will be added on SMG’s fourth floor to create more space for the Executive MBA program, and the Executive Leadership Center will be consolidated to the west end of the fourth floor.
+New classrooms will be added on Questrom’s fourth floor to create more space for the Executive MBA program, and the Executive Leadership Center will be consolidated to the west end of the fourth floor.
 Public corridors on the fourth floor will also receive new finishes.

 Changes are coming to The Towers, beginning with the demolition of the kitchen and dining facility in the basement to make way for an expanded laundry room for East Campus students and handicapped-accessible bathrooms.
 The demolition will also enable future renovations to the open study and student space in the next few years.